bugajewskam/Rick-and-Morty/README.md

-# Getting Started with Create React App
+# Rick & Morty App

+This application allows exploring Rick & Morty API.
+It supports adding the characters to the favourites list, removing them, as well as searching.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses Material UI, React Hooks, React Context, React Router as well as fetch API.

+## Screenshots

+## Demo:
+Click here for demo:

+## TO DO (if I had more free time ;)):
+* tests,
+* use separate endpoint to get favourite characters (currently they have to be in last fetched data),
+* persist favourite character ids between page loads (ie. with local storage),
+* filtering

 ## Available Scripts